siemens/pydcc/README.md

 Maintainer: [Andreas Tobola](mailto:andreas.tobola@siemens.com), Siemens AG

 Contributors: Contributors will be listed here.
 If you want to be listed, contact andreas.tobola@siemens.com.
+The workflow was defined in the [contribution guide](CONTRIBUTING.md).
 We appreciate any contributions.
-The workflow was defined in the [contribution guide](CONTRIBUTING.md).

 ## License

-In general, the software was licensed under the [MIT License](LICENSE).
+The software was generally licensed under the [MIT License](LICENSE).
 Therefore, see the LICENSE file in the top-level directory.

 [Data examples](data) included in this repository may contain other licenses.
-Please refer to the license decalrations within the data examples.
+Please refer to the license declarations within the data examples.

 ## Background to DCC

 The digital calibration certificate (DCC) is the machine-readable counterpart of the previous calibration certificate.
 The DCC was released by the Physikalisch-Technische Bundesanstalt (PTB) [1].
-The DCC has a hierarchical structure and consists of regulated areas, whose information must meet certain requirements.
+The DCC has a hierarchical structure comprising regulated areas whose information must meet specific requirements.
 The DCC exists in Extensible Markup Language (XML).

 ## Aim of this software library

-Python is a programming language widly used in science and cloud computing applications.
-This software library extends Python by capabilities of handling DCC.
-In particular, loading DCCs from XML-Files, and operating on regulated areas of the DCC.
-Regulated areas in DCC are (1) administrative data and (2) measurements results.
+Python is a programming language widely used in science and cloud computing applications.
+This software library extends Python by capabilities of handling DCC, in particular, loading DCCs from XML-Files, and operating on regulated areas of the DCC.
+Regulated areas in DCC are (1) administrative data and (2) measurement results.

-For more details including API documentation consider reading the [user guide](doc/pydcc.md).
+Consider reading the [user guide](doc/pydcc.md) for more details, including API documentation.

-Further, the [contibution guide](CONTRIBUTING.md) explains how one can contibute to this software module.
+Further, the [contibution guide](CONTRIBUTING.md) explains how one can contribute to this software module.

 ## References

-[1] Official release of the digital calibration certificate (DCC) in version 2.4.0 https://www.ptb.de/dcc/v2.4.0/de/
+[1] The official release of the digital calibration certificate (DCC) in version 2.4.0 https://www.ptb.de/dcc/v2.4.0/de/

-[2] Current XML shema for DCCs https://www.ptb.de/dcc/dcc.xsd
+[2] Current XML schema for DCCs https://www.ptb.de/dcc/dcc.xsd

-[3] Official release of the digital calibration certificate (DCC) in version 3.0.0 https://www.ptb.de/dcc/v3.0.0/
+[3] The official release of the digital calibration certificate (DCC) in version 3.0.0 https://www.ptb.de/dcc/v3.0.0/

 [4] Andreas Tobola, Introducing PyDCC – a Python module for the DCC, 2nd international DCC-Conference 01 - 03 March 2022 Proceedings, Publisher: Physikalisch-Technische Bundesanstalt (PTB), DOI 10.7795/820.20220411, 2022